 - Participate in public relations activities, including emergency preparedness and fire prevention programs.

 If you’ve just become certified as an EMT, congratulations!
 Of course, you will not have an extensive employment history section, but you can have an excellent resume nonetheless.
-Put the emphasis on your education and certifications by moving those sections (if you chose to create two) above your work history.
+Should you have no direct experience on your resume, don’t panic.

 What are the standout abilities and traits that make you excellent at your job?
 These compose the skills section of your EMT resume.
-The key here is finding the right balance between your medical and technical knowledge - or hard skills - and your interpersonal communication - or soft skills.
+The key here is finding the right balance between your medical and technical knowledge (or hard skills) and your interpersonal communication (or soft skills.)

 You may want to list all the medical equipment you use, and you should list specific equipment here or in your employment history section especially if it is mentioned in the job ad, but don’t underplay your soft skills.
 While many people can learn CPR, understanding how to talk to a distraught spouse is a lot tougher.